 Because of existing threats, the HIPAA security rule was created as a necessary defense to protect health information through safeguards implemented and maintained by the practice.

-Most small and solo practitioners aren't aware that even today they must perform a risk assessment, implement at least certain safeguards, and perform breach notification procedures.
-The law applies to any covered entity that handles PHI including small businesses.
+Most practitioners aren't aware that they must perform a risk assessment to understand where risk exists, put certain safeguards in place, and have documentation to support it.
+The rule applies to all covered entities that handles PHI including small and solo practices.

-These weren't designed as bureaucratic burdens; they’re necessary and real defenses to protect patient data and keep practices operational.
+These are necessary and real defenses to protect patient data and keep practices operational.
 Compliance protects patient privacy, maintains trust, and helps reduce the risk of costly penalties.

 As a provider looking to implement security compliance, these alternatives commonly show up, but ultimately fail at meeting the compliance need:

-Software-as-a-Service Platforms: Offer expensive, overly complex software, at a recurring price, and still puts the work on you to evaluate risk and determine safeguards.
+Software-as-a-Service Platforms: Powerful, often complex software, at a recurring price, and requires you to evaluate risk and determine safeguards.

 Cybersecurity Insurance: Limited in scope, often excludes or restricts coverage for regulatory fines, and typically requires risk assessments and security controls.
 Gaps in compliance can lead to reduced or denied claims.

-Health Management Systems: Do not make a practice compliant or secure, and are open to vulnerabilities outside the EHR's control.
-For example, device-related and password attacks.
-A risk assessment specifically for your practices is required by the HIPAA Security rule for this reason.
+Health Record Systems: Do not make a practice compliant or secure, and are open to vulnerabilities outside the EHR's control.
+A risk assessment and safeguards are still required by the HIPAA Security rule to protect against these risks.

 We Build Your Security Foundation